Medical questions & health advice by licensed doctors

-Can I give myself HSV-2 since I have HSV-1?
+"Can I give myself HSV-2 since I have HSV-1?"

 I have HSV-1, my partner and I have been together for over a year and he does not have either strain of the Herpes Virus.
 Is there a possibility I could get HSV-2 without him contracting either strain?

 Alternatively, many people infected with HSV-1 or HSV-2 (Herpes Simplex Virus 1 and 2, respectively) will have a latent state wherein they are infected but not yet demonstrating symptoms (although they may show these at a later date).
 In one study, it was found that the median time to transmission of the virus was about 3 months.
 Interestingly, if one partner knew that the other was infected, the time to transmission increased to 9 months (which indicates that condom and other barrier prevention methods can be effective but are not perfect at preventing transmission).
 As there is a risk of other STDs, including HIV, when a person has one STD already, you should discuss your symptoms with your primary care doctor.
 Your partner should do the same regardless of his current lack of symptoms.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.